-Brousse du Rove is a fresh full fat log-shaped goat cheese named after Rove in Provence and its special breed of long horned goat.
+Brousse du Rove is a fresh, full fat, log-shaped goat cheese named after Rove (Provence) and its special breed of long-horned goat.
 The goats graze on wild herbs in the garrigue, which lend the cheese an almondy flavour.
-The season is from January to October, when in days gone by shepherds would roam the streets of Marseille crying out their wares: ‘lei brousso dou rové!.
+The cheese season runs from April to September, when in days gone by shepherds would roam the streets of Marseille crying out their wares: ‘lei brousso dou rové!.

-Brousse de Rove is often served as a dessert, with sugar, fruit or honey; it also goes good with tomatoes, cooked beetroot and artichokes.
-It was designated AOC in 2016 and AOP in 2020— with only eight producers, it’s the smallest in France.
+Many eat it as a dessert, with sugar, fruit or honey; it also goes well with tomatoes, cooked beetroot and artichokes.
+It was designated AOC in 2016 and AOP in 2020— with only eight producers, it’s the smallest AOP region in France.

 Images by arbovin, Dirk Beyer